-3.2 Adoption of new and amended SFRS(I) and interpretations
+2.2 Adoption of new and amended SFRS(I) and interpretations

-The accounting policies adopted are consistent with those of the previous financial year except that in the current financial year, the Group has adopted all the new and amended standards which are relevant to the Group and are effective for annual financial periods beginning on or after 1 January 2019.
-Except for the adoption of SFRS(I) 16 Leases described below, the adoption of these standards did not have any material effect on the Group's financial statements.
+The accounting policies adopted are consistent with those of the previous financial year except that in the current financial year, the Group has adopted all the new and amended standards which are relevant to the Group and are effective for annual financial periods beginning on or after 1 January 2020.
+The adoption of these standards did not have any material effect on the Group's financial statements.